The Cost of Replicability in Active Learning

-\paragraph{Label Complexity} Finally, bounding the label complexity of the algorithm would conclude the proof of \cref{thm:main}.
-From the proof of lemma~\ref{lemma:CAL}, we have bounds on the number of samples required for Algorithm~\ref{replical} to get an error rate of at most $\varepsilon$ with high probability $1-\delta$, and converge within $O(\log(1/\varepsilon))$ rounds.
+\begin{proof} From the proof of \cref{lemma:CAL}, we have bounds on the number of samples required for \cref{replical} to get an error rate of at most $\varepsilon$ with high probability $1-\delta$, and converge within $\bigO{\log\frac{1}{\varepsilon}}$ rounds.

-Furthermore, in \cref{lemma:repl}, we have seen the worst case sample complexity for the thresholding to be $\rho$-replicable is $k'=\bigO{ \frac{\log{\frac{1}{\rho}}}{\Theta\tau^2}}$.
-Since $\tau \leq \bigO{\frac{\rho^2}{\Theta \log {|C|}}}$, we can replace $\tau$ to get sample size as:
+Furthermore, in \cref{lemma:repl}, we have seen the worst case sample complexity for the thresholding to be $\rho$-replicable is $k_N=\bigO{ \frac{\log{\frac{1}{\rho}}}{\Theta{\tau'}^2}}$.
+Since $\tau' \leq \bigO{\frac{\rho^2}{\Theta \log {|C|}}}$, we can replace $\tau'$ to get sample size as:

 This is the label complexity required in each round.
 Hence, the total label complexity required for $\rho$-replicability after $N$ rounds is

 While proving \cref{lemma:repl}, we stated that in order for the algorithm to be $\rho$-replicable, the thresholding subroutine has to be run with a lower replicability parameter: $\frac{\rho}{N}$, where $N$ is the number of rounds.
 Hence, the corresponding label complexity should be corrected to: \Cref{lemma:CAL} states that the number of rounds required for convergence is $\bigO{\log\frac{1}{\varepsilon}}$.
 Hence, the label complexity is